syesmic/syesmic.github.io/rue-keyboard.md

 # [TUTORIAL] Rusyn Keyboard Layout on Linux

-This guide details the steps to manually add a Rusyn (`rue`) keyboard layout on Linux systems using X11.
+This guide details the steps to manually add a Rusyn (`rue`) keyboard layout on Linux systems using X11 xkb.

 **Tested on:** Ubuntu, Linux Mint.